 Before you can improve your site’s search ranking, its fundamental to know your current position in the Google search results.
 This is crucial, even if your site is new.
 There are several tools and resources that can give you this information.

-Use Serps.com to check your site’s keyword rank: If you have been targeting specific keywords, use serps.com to assess your rank.
+Use Serps.com to check your site’s keyword rank: If you have been targeting specific keywords in page content, use serps.com to assess your rank.
 Type in your keyword (I used “content marketing” in this example) and your site url.

-The results page will show where your site ranks for the term, as well as the first page on your site that comes up in search results for the topic.
+The results page will show where your site ranks in search engines for the term, as well as the first page on your site that comes up in search results for the topic.

 Check your site speed: Next, it’s important to check site speed, as this is a major Google ranking factor.
 If your site is slow, you have little chance of a high search position and it will affect your chances of making sales, too.
 According to WebPerformanceToday, Walmart experienced a sharp decline in conversions when its page load times increased from 1 to 4 seconds.

-That’s why it’s important to run your own site speed test.
+That’s why it’s important to run your own site speed test to figure out how to improve Google rankings.
 There are dozens of tools that can help you do this.
 Some of my favorites are:

-Here’s how to test your site speed with Pingdom.
+Here’s how to test your page content speed with Pingdom.
 Go to tools.pingdom.com and type in your URL.
 Press the “Test Now” button and wait for the results to load.

 Ideally, you want your site’s performance level to be as high as possible.
 Quick Sprout registers a performance grade of 71.
 As long as your site registers over 50, that’s a good start.

-If you get a performance grade of less than 50, your site is really slow and you need to work on improving it.
+If you get a performance grade of less than 50, your page content is really slow and you need to work on improving it.

 If you want to know for sure, use PixelGroove’s Google penalty checker tool.
 Input your URL and click “Check!”